johanna-maier/dataforseo-serp-api/README.md

 * Go to Extensions > Apps Script and add the latest version of the script: [dataforseo-serp-api.js](https://github.com/johanna-maier/dataforseo-serp-api/blob/main/dataforseo-serp-api.js)
 * Save the script and reload the sheet.
 * Add your keywords, select your SERP country, language and device.
-* You can run the script with the menu bottom "🚀 Fetch SERP Data".
+* You can run the script with the menu buttons "🚀 DataForSEO > Fetch SERP Data".

 ## Apps Script Versions & ChatGPT Prompts
 This section lists the different stages of the Apps Script and the prompts used with ChatGPT 3.5 to generate the script.